Lincoln23/Data-Aggregation/README.md

 ## Data-Integration

-An automated data integration system that pulls data from 10+ services on a set schedule and stores the data into a MySQL database
+An automated data integration system that authorizes the user and seamlessly updates/pulls data from 10+ services on a set schedule.
+Data is stored into a MySQL database

 Built using:
   - [DataFire][Datafire]